sergiocollado/potpourri/notes_kubernetes.md

 Kube-cloud manager manages controllers that interact with underlying cloud providers.

 Kubelet, is the agent of Kubernetes, in each node.
+It is responisble for receiving instrucctions from the kubernetes api master server and running pods on the nodes.

 Kube-proxy  handles network connectivity among the pods in the cluster.